Netflix's Self Made: Inspired by the Life of Madam C. J. Walker

 Madame C.J.
 Walker -Unbiased News in Ten Lines Or Less

-Perhaps it was Walker’s brand that catapulted her to being the perceived first African American millionairess.
-According to the PBS website, “Of course, would-be entrepreneurs start with a dream.
+Perhaps Walker’s brand catapulted her to being perceived as the first African American millionaire.
+The PBS website states, “Of course, would-be entrepreneurs start with a dream.
 The reason we’re still talking about Walker is her presence and her success in the span of just a dozen years.

 Vintage Ad for Madame C.J.
-Walker ProductsIn pumping her “Wonderful Hair Grower” door-to-door, at churches, and club gatherings, then through a mail-order catalog, Walker proved to be a marketing magician, and she sold her customers more than mere hair products.
-Madame offered them a lifestyle, a concept of total hygiene and beauty that in her mind would bolster them with produce for advancement”.
+Walker ProductsIn pumping her “Wonderful Hair Grower” door-to-door, at churches and club gatherings, and then through a mail-order catalog, Walker proved to be a marketing magician.
+She sold her customers more than mere hair products.
+Madame offered them a lifestyle, a concept of total hygiene and beauty that would bolster them with produce for advancement.”

 Madame C.J.
 Walker Harlem location

-Madam Walker’s home at 108 West 136th Street served as the Harlem headquarters for her beauty-products business in the 1910s.
+In the 1910s, Madam Walker’s home at 108 West 136th Street was the Harlem headquarters for her beauty products business.
 When Madame Walker’s daughter, A’Leila Walker Robinson, inherited the mansion, she established a literary salon on the upper floors.

 Villa Lewaro, Irvington, New York Home of Madame CJ Walker